This section will cover how you'll do that with your troop.

 30 | 1–15 | 24 | 1–12 |

 The emotional and physical safety and well-being of Girl Scouts is our top priority.
 Safety Activity Checkpoints outlines the Safety Standards and Guidelines used in Girl Scouting, which apply to all Girl Scout activities.
+All volunteers should review the Safety Activity Checkpoints manual when planning activities to manage safety and risk in Girl Scout-sanctioned activities.

-In Safety Activity Checkpoints, you'll find:
+In Safety Activity Checkpoints, you will find:

 Use the buddy system, in which the troop is divided into teams of at least two.
 Each Girl Scout is responsible for always staying with their buddy, warning their buddy of danger, giving their buddy immediate assistance if safe to do so, and seeking help if needed.
-They are encouraged to stay near the group or buddy with another team so, if someone is injured, one person cares for the injured while others seek help.
+They are encouraged to stay near the group or buddy with another team so if someone is injured, one person cares for the injured while others seek help.

 Lifetime membership is available to anyone who accepts the principles and beliefs of the Girl Scout Promise and Law, pays the one-time lifetime membership fee, and is at least 18 years old (or a high school graduate or equivalent).
 Volunteers with ten or more years of service can become lifetime members at the discounted young alum rate.

-View the New Member Registration Short & Snappy, which explains how to register new girl and adult members.
+Visit www.gssem.org/registration to view the New Member Registration Short & Snappy, which explains how to register new girl and adult members.
 When you are ready to welcome new troop members, check out the Welcoming New Girl Scouts Short & Snappy on gsLearn to learn ways to welcome girls to your troop in a thoughtful way.

 Daisy, Brownie, and Junior troops with fewer than 12 Girl Scouts will automatically be added to the Participation Catalog.
 Once the troop reaches 12 Girl Scouts, it will be removed from the catalog unless they have opted to remain open to more Girl Scouts.
-Troops may not exclude youth based on the school they attend unless the school administration has a policy prohibiting youth who attend outside schools from entering the building.
+Troops may not exclude youth based on the school they attend unless school administration has a policy prohibiting youth who attend outside schools from entering the building.

-Each girl—regardless of socioeconomic status, race, ethnicity, physical or cognitive ability, sexual orientation, primary language, or religion—is an equal and valued member of the group, and groups reflect the diversity of the community.
+Girl Scouts is for every girl, and that's why we embrace Girl Scouts of all abilities and backgrounds with a specific and positive philosophy of inclusion that benefits everyone.
+Each Girl Scout—regardless of socioeconomic status, race, ethnicity, physical or cognitive ability, sexual orientation, primary language, or religion—is an equal and valued member of the group, and groups reflect the diversity of the community.

 You're accepting and inclusive when you:

-If you have questions about accommodating an individual girl, please reach out to the Member Support team.
+If you have questions about accommodating an individual girl, please reach out to the GSSEM Member Support team.
 GSSEM also recommends completing the Ability Enrichment Training available on gsLearn to learn how to welcome Girl Scouts of all abilities.

 A key part of creating an inclusive environment is the idea that everyone has access to be able to participate.
 As you think about where, when, and how often to meet with your group, consider the needs, resources, safety, and beliefs of all members and potential members.
 Include the special needs of any members who have disabilities or whose parents or caregivers have disabilities.
 But please do not rely on visual cues to inform you of a disability; approximately 20 percent of the U.S. population has a disability—that's one in five people of every socioeconomic status, race, ethnicity, and religion.
 Disabilities include physical, sensory, and cognitive conditions.